eskur/ttrpg-public/cypher/house-rules.md

 ## Game modifications
 ### XP
+- Advancement XP (AXP) is awarded at the end of each session.
+- Benefits XP (BXP) is awarded for GM intrusions, discoveries, etc.
-- One advancement is awarded each session. **XP cannot be spent on advancements.**
+- **Benefits XP cannot be spent on advancements.**
-- XP can be spent on rerolls, short/medium/long term benefits, etc.
+- Benefits XP can be spent on rerolls, short/medium/long term benefits, etc.
 - As characters tier up, they require more advancements to reach the next tier.

 | Tier   | Advancements |